russhaun/python-port-forward/README.md

 # Python Port Forward
-This script forwards a number of configured local ports to local or remote socket servers. original script by vinodpandey modified to work on py3 for use with artillery from BinaryDefense to use with Docker package Doomsday .this is just a concept more will have to done the basic idea is this: any port that you have artillery monitor can be forwded from true host to docker container on seperate network  in this case port 80 isolating them from everyone so you can monitor and react accordingly with a "fake service" that looks local to machine being scanned from
+This script forwards a number of configured local ports to local or remote socket servers. original script by vinodpandey modified to work on py3 for use with artillery from BinaryDefense to use with Docker package Doomsday(oldkingcone) .this is just a concept more will have to done the basic idea is this: any port that you have artillery monitor can be forwded from true host to docker container on seperate network  in this case port 80 isolating them from everyone so you can monitor and react accordingly with a "fake service" that looks local to machine being scanned from